How to Build a Retaining Wall: Equipment, Materials, and Step-by-Step Guide

 Step 4: Set the First Course

-- •Place the first block at one end of the wall, checking level side-to-side and front-to-back
+- •Place the first block at one end, checking level side-to-side and front-to-back

 - •Set each subsequent block tightly against the previous one

-- •Check level every 2-3 blocks and adjust by tapping with a rubber mallet
+- •Check level every 2-3 blocks; adjust with rubber mallet

-- •Use a string line along the front face to keep the course straight
+- •Use string line along front face to keep course straight

 Do not rush this step.
-If the first course is not level and straight, every course above it will amplify the error.
 A 1/4-inch deviation in the first course becomes a 1-inch lean at the top of a 4-foot wall.

 Step 5: Install Drainage

 Behind the first course, lay perforated drain pipe (holes facing down) on top of 2 inches of clean drainage gravel.
-The pipe should slope at least 1/4 inch per foot toward a daylight outlet or a drainage point at the end of the wall.
+The pipe should slope at least 1/4 inch per foot toward a daylight outlet.
+Wrap with landscape fabric.

 Step 6: Backfill and Compact Each Course